samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Ward a single area up to [sum] square feet in size.
 If any creature enters the area, you instantly know about it.
 If you so choose, a loud noise can also emanate when the alarm is triggered, heard up to [dice] x 100m from the area.
 You can designate up to [dice] creatures who will not set off the alarm.
 You are automatically excluded.
 2. Behest
     - Range: shouting
-    - Target WIL saves (with penalty equal to [dice]) or must obey a 1-word command you give.
+    - Target WILL saves (with penalty equal to [dice]) or must obey a 1-word command you give.
 If you invest at least 4 dice, the command must be obeyed for 1d3+1 rounds instead.
 3. Widdershins
     - Duration: [dice] hours
     - You draw a circle with radius up to [dice] x 1m on the ground.
 You choose what type of creature the circle is against: good-aligned, evil-aligned, demonic, undead, or similar.
 You also state whether the circle prevents such creatures from entering or exiting.
 4. Ossein
+    - Profane & Rare
     - Target corpse returns to life as a skeleton with hit points equal to [sum] and HD equal to [dice].
 If you lock the dice used, they are loyal to you; otherwise, they are neutral.
 Skeletons can wield weapons.
 5. Beseech
     - Casting Time: 1 minute